 Pack extra ostomy supplies and, if you are flying, never pack all your supplies in the checked baggage.
-Limit and be aware of what you ingest before you travel.
+Limit and be aware of what you eat before you travel.

 Tips about odor

 Liquid and solid products are available to help control odor.
 Some are placed into the pouch, while others can be taken internally.
 It may help to empty your pouch often as well.
-As for embarrassing moments, they say that anything that doesn’t kill you makes you stronger.
 There may be times when all is quiet and your stoma decides to let out some gas.

 Effect on stool

 Depending on the type of surgery you have, passing of stools may occur at any time.
 Most often this is advantageous, seldom a detriment.
 Drinking plenty of water is a necessity to keep water in the stools for as long as possible while it passes through the colon.
-An occasional dose of a laxative may also be warranted to keep the waste softer, but check with your health care provider first before taking them.
+An occasional dose of a laxative may help keep the waste softer, but check with your healthcare provider first before taking them.
 Increasing vegetables, fruits, and juices may also help.
 Blockage (constipation) can be a problem for someone with a colostomy.
 Therefore, you have to keep track of bowel movements, including their consistency and frequency.

 Spreading the word

-Consider becoming a member of a local chapter of the United Ostomy Associations (UOAA) of America.
-The UOAA is dedicated to providing education, information, support, and advocacy for people who have had or will have intestinal or urinary diversions.
+Consider becoming a member of a local chapter of the United Ostomy Associations of America (UOAA).
+The UOAA is dedicated to providing education, information, support, and advocacy for people who have had or will have intestinal or urinary diversions (ostomies).